An Algebraic Approach to Koopman Classical Mechanics: Measurements and states

 where $H_m(\hat q)$ are orthonormal polynomials in $\hat q$ for which $\langle H_m(\hat q)|H_n(\hat q)\rangle=\delta_{m,n}$, constructed using $|H_0(\hat q)\rangle=|\Unit\rangle$, $\hat q|H_m(\hat q)\rangle$, and the Gram--Schmidt algorithm.
 Given this kind of construction, we can think of $\hat q$ and $\hat Q$ as complementary assessments of the physical state, as systematically weighted sums and differences of how much a given state is like each of many possible states.

 We can construct transformations of measurements and of states in many different ways, where different mathematical tools will correspond to different physically available objects: apparatus such as diffraction gratings, half--wave plates, \emph{et cetera}.
+Transformations, which may or may not mutually commute, may be implemented in hardware, where the experimental apparatus is engineered so that a single measurement result is a function of many measurement results that could have been but are not performed, or in software, where a single measurement result is computed as a function of the records of many measurement results that have been performed, as will be the case in the Bell inequality--violating example in \S\ref{BellInequalities}.
 The cycle of consecutive calibrations of mathematical models of new measurement apparatus relative to well--understood state preparations and then of mathematical models of new state preparations relative to well--understood measurement apparatus has a centuries--long history\cite{Chang}.